opendatalabcz/public-contract-recommendation/application/recommender/README.rst

     python setup.py docs

+The documentation is built in: `build/sphinx/html/index.html`

+..
   Note
   ====

   This project has been set up using PyScaffold 3.2.3.
 For details and usage information on PyScaffold see https://pyscaffold.org/.